elliotkendall/Pattern-Library/README.md

 ### Testing Patterns

 Our Pattern Library uses [Cypress](https://www.cypress.io/) for unit testing.
-To get started with creating and/or running unit tests, run `npx cypress open` in your terminal (requires npm `>=5.2.0 `).
+To get started with creating and/or running unit tests, run `grunt test` in your terminal (requires `npx`, which is shipped with npm `>=5.2.0`).
 This will start the Cypress testing server and enable you to write new tests or run any existing ones.

 ### Automating Tasks